Laos holds "groundbreaking" ceremony for contentious Mekong dam

 But none has veto powers and Laos is within its rights to proceed with Xayaburi, the first of 11 hydropower dams planned in the lower Mekong that are expected to generate eight percent of Southeast Asia's power by 2025.

-Thailand, another country affected by the dam, has refrained from criticising Laos.
-It will buy about 95 percent of the power generated by the facility.
+Cambodia and Vietnam have opposed the project but Thailand has refrained from criticising Laos.
+It will buy about 95 percent of the power generated by the dam and three Thai firms have a stake in the project.

+Government officials from Cambodia and Vietnam did not respond to requests for comment.